 “We actually had some people launch off here for the first time last week.
 Really great experience.
 It was fun to see, it’s going to be popular,” Beafore said.

-It can be accessed from Memorial Day through the end of October, and mid December through mid March.
+The site can be accessed from Memorial Day through the end of October, and mid December through mid March.
 The fee to ride the chairlift to the top of the mountain is $7 for adults.
 Pilots can carry their paragliding equipment with them on the lift, and the launch site is a short walk from the lift.

 To use the launch site, pilots must be current members of the U.S. Hang Gliding and Paragliding Association.
 Landing sites have also been set up with two family farms nearby.